steveschr/BMS-for-Sailboat/Readme.md

 Set current SOC   This may be useful for initial install or testing.

 Shunt Polarity
 Allows connecting shunt in either direction.
-Use if A display reversed.
+Use if Amps display reversed.

 Number of Temp Sense
 Choose correct # of battery temp sensors used